-- 51. For example, the Defendant mobile-ordering solution provides a venue-specific application in which the application functionality is associated with a store-chain (e.g., Defendant), including the ordering and location-tracking functionality.
+- 54. For example, the Defendant mobile-ordering solution provides a venue-specific application in which the application functionality is associated with a store-chain (e.g., Defendant), including the ordering and location-tracking functionality.
 The Defendant mobile-ordering solution also provides a venue-specific application in which the application functionality is associated with a single store, including the ordering and location-tracking functionality.
-The Defendant application, including the software providing the ordering functionality, is an application program that is specifically configured for a venue (e.g., a Defendant store) but may apply to more than one location (e.g., multiple Defendant stores). - 52.
+The Defendant application, including the software providing the ordering functionality, is an application program that is specifically configured for a venue (e.g., a Defendant store) but may apply to more than one location (e.g., multiple Defendant stores). - 55.
 Defendant also tracks the location of the smartphone or tablet (and, by extension, the user) to, among other things, including determining an initial location (e.g., to find a local store) and the arrival for pickup of the mobile order.
-Defendant accesses the location of the smartphone, for example, to help Chili's find nearby restaurants and bring curbside orders to customers' cars, as further evidenced in the mobile device's location services.
+Defendant accesses the location of the smartphone, for example, to access location during an open pickup order (including a curbside order) as further evidenced in the mobile device's location services.